AzureCosmosDB/labs/dotnet/labs/08-change_feed_with_azure_functions.md

 ### Create a .NET Core Azure Functions Project

-Azure Functions provide a quick and easy way to hook up with the Cosmos DB Change Feed in a way that is scalable out of the box.
-You'll start by setting up a.NET Core Azure Functions project
+In this exercise, we will implement .NET SDK's change feed processor library to read Azure Cosmos DB's change feed in in a scalable and fault-tolerant way.
+Azure Functions provide a quick and easy way to hook up with the Cosmos DB Change Feed, by implementing the change feed processor out of the box.
+You'll start by setting up a.NET Core Azure Functions project.

+> For more information, please read the [doc](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor).

 1. Open a terminal window and navigate to the Lab08 folder you've been using for this lab.